BlazeMV/delugram/README.md

 ## ✅ Checklist

 - ✅ Plugin shell
-- ✅ integrate python-telegram-bot
+- ✅ Integrate python-telegram-bot
-- ✅ polling for telegram updates
+- ✅ Polling for telegram updates
+- ✅ Bot response to all commands
+- ☑️ Maintain torrent owner
+- ☑️ Torrent added notification
+- ☑️ Torrent download completed notification
-- ✅ help command
+- ☑️ Status command
+- ☑️ Web UI
-- ☑️
+- ☑️ GTK UI

 ---

-## ℹ️ Disclaimer:
+## ℹ️ Disclaimer
 This plugin is heavily inspired by [deluge-telegramer](https://github.com/noam09/deluge-telegramer).
 I stripped out few features mainly to avoid compatibility issues with other plugins and for simplicity (for my personal use).
 You should definitely check out [deluge-telegramer](https://github.com/noam09/deluge-telegramer) before using this plugin, as it offers more features.